 If the issue happens on the first few hops after your local network then this is usually an ISP issue, and requires contacting your ISP to resolve the problem.
 We recommend using a decent ISP that uses a wired method of connecting networks.
 For stability it's best to use a non-oversubscribed line that is dedicated for you, for example fibre to the home when available or ADSL would be great because there are no other users on these lines.
 Other options are COAX/Fibre to the cabinet, but you usually share these lines with your neighbours and we've seen some cases where this can cause issues because the line didn't have enough capacity for all these users (especially during peak hours, when most people are at home and surfing the Internet).

 Using a mobile or wireless ISP that providers 3G or 4G internet is not recommended due to the additional latency and packet loss that can occur because of interference with other wireless media.

-Most of these networks outside your ISP's network are monitored 24/7 by network administrators who monitor their infrastructure for packet loss and latency/ping spikes to detect outages and capacity problems.
-Most network infrastructures are redundant, in case of a problem the system will automatically try to failover to an alternative device or alternative route after a short period.
+Most of transit providers and datacenters networks are monitored 24/7 by network administrators, who monitor their infrastructure for packet loss and latency/ping spikes to detect outages and capacity problems.
+Usually network infrastructure is redundant, in case of a problem the network will automatically try to failover to an alternative device or alternative route after a short period.
 This can sometimes result in a short outage (<2 minutes) and higher latency.
 If outages last for more than 10 minutes or occur on a regular base, then please contact us so we can investigate and inform the network administrators.
 If the ping/latency increases substantially or is very unstable for more than one hour, or if it happens several times a week, then please also contact us.